-- Unlawful practice of medicine.
-Under Pennsylvania law, you are prohibited from treating patients without the proper education, training, medical license, or by using unproven methods.
+Unlawful practice of medicine: Under Pennsylvania law, you are prohibited from treating patients without proper education, training, medical license, or by using unproven methods.

-If you are facing any of the above-mentioned criminal charges, do not hesitate to speak to our Pittsburgh criminal medical malpractice defense lawyer at SMA Law Group.
+If you are facing any of the above-mentioned criminal charges, do not hesitate to speak to our Pittsburgh criminal medical malpractice defense lawyer at SMT Legal.
 After all, medical malpractice crimes carry harsh penalties such as imposing a 20-year prison sentence and hundreds of thousands of dollars (or more) in fines.

 Do not let them take away your medical license and ruin your career, reputation, and life.
 Schedule a free consultation with our attorneys today.
 Call at 412-765-3345 for a free case evaluation.